-King Asa's reforms; his covenant with God; his league with Syria; Asa rebuked by Hanani; Jehoshaphat succeeds Asa.
+King Asa’s reforms; his covenant with God; his treaty with Syria (Aram); Asa rebuked by Hanani; Asa’s death; Jehoshaphat succeeds Asa

 Thought for Today:

-Through the rest that God gave Judah (II Chr.
+Through the rest that God gave Judah (2 Chr.
 14:7).
 Jesus pleads: Come unto Me, all ye that labour and are heavy laden, and I will give you rest (Matt.
 11:28).

 14:15 tents of cattle, tents of the cattle herders; 15:5 vexations, disturbances, troubles, turmoil; 15:16 mother, grandmother; stamped it, crushed it to dust; 16:14 sepulchres, tombs; 17:12 waxed great exceedingly, became increasingly powerful; castles, fortresses, strongholds.